AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/react/custom-component.md

 1. Understand the role of Sling Models in manipulating the JSON model API provided by AEM.
 2. Understand how to create new AEM component dialogs.
-3. Learn to create a **custom** AEM Component that will be compatible with the SPA editor framework.
+3. Learn to create a **custom** AEM Component that is compatible with the SPA editor framework.

 ## What you will build

-A simple weather component will be built.
-This component will be able to be added to the SPA by content authors.
+A simple weather component is built.
+This component is able to be added to the SPA by content authors.
 Using an AEM dialog, authors can set the location for the weather to be displayed.
 The implementation of this component illustrates the steps needed to create a net-new AEM component that is compatible with the AEM SPA Editor framework.

 ![Configure the Open Weather Component](assets/custom-component/enter-dialog.png)